 Unfortunately, current implementations (with RNR support) in the field have mostly (or possibly universally) taken an approach that is not exactly aligned with that interpretation.
 Instead, AP implementations are setting the Operating Class field to the operating class with channel spacing equal to the BSS bandwidth.

 For example, when AP implementations advertise a reported 6 GHz BSS with 160 MHz bandwidth and primary channel 37 in RNR, they set the Operating Class field to 133 and the Channel Number field to 37.
-Then, the STA implementation determines the actual primary channel frequency using the Channel Number field and the Channel Starting Frequency associated with the operating class in the Operating Class field.
+Then, the non-AP STA implementation determines the actual primary channel frequency using the Channel Number field and the Channel Starting Frequency associated with the operating class in the Operating Class field.
 Note that operating class 133 corresponds to channel spacing of 160 MHz, however channel number 37 is a member of the channel set for operating class 131 (whereas operating class 133 only specifies a set of channel center frequency indices).

 The 11be draft introduces a new operating class with 320 MHz channel spacing in 6 GHz band (operating class 137).
 This value will not in general be understood by existing 6 GHz non-AP STAs in the field; however those STAs are still expected to discover 320 MHz BSSs using RNR (and, for example, connect using HE PHY/MAC on the primary 160 of the BSS).